perseids-project/perseids_docs/integrations/README.md

 * support for a new identifier/document type
 * support for a new type of stand-off annotation for an existing identifier/document type
 * use of an existing editing or annotating interface with documents managed by the Perseids platform
-* use of a the review workflow component of the Perseids platform with a 3rd party site
+* use of the SoSOL review workflow component of the Perseids platform with a 3rd party site

 Each of these scenarios requires a slightly different set of developer skills and approaches as described further below.